robbowland/assignments/README.md

 > *This repository contains code for assigments completed during my studies at the [University of Sheffield](https://www.sheffield.ac.uk/).* <br>
 > *All content is shared for educational reference & archival purposes only.*
 >
-> *Any unauthorized use, including submission for academic credit, either as-is or in a modified form, is strictly prohibited.*
+> *Any unauthorized use, including submission for academic credit, either as-is or in a modified form, is not endorsed.*